Chile

 Fumigation:

-If the Ship Sanitation Control (Exemption) Certificate of a ship has expired, it can
+If the Ship Sanitation Control (Exemption) Certificate of a vessel has expired, it

-be granted the appropriate exemption, provided that authorities may prove there are
+can be granted the appropriate exemption, provided that authorities may prove there

 by the bubonic plague.